Lobel’s Meth 1609

 Spices for 1 Gallon (before bruising)

-This analysis leads to the following recipe for a 5 gallon batch:
+Recipe for a 5 gallon batch:

 - Take 1 gallon plus 1 quart honey (15 pounds).

-- If boiling add to 7 1/2 gallons water, then boil back to 5 gallons, skimming.
+- If boiling, add to 7 1/2 gallons water, then boil back to 5 gallons, skimming.
 Then allow to cool to body temperature.

-- If not boiling, heat 4 gallons minus 1 quart water to about 120 F (to allow for cooling from honey) and mix in honey to make 5 gallons.
+- If NOT boiling, heat 4 gallons minus 1 quart water to about 120 F (to allow for cooling from honey) and mix in honey to make 5 gallons.

 - Strain honey:water mix into fermenter.

-- Add preferred ale yeast.
+- Add preferred ale/beer yeast.

 - If desired use your preferred nutrient and degassing schedule.